Hi, I’m Julie with San Diego Voice and Accent, and this video will be your go-to guide on how to pronounce the Dark L sound in American English!

 Next, you’ll see the word village in slow motion.
 Now let’s focus on the IH and Dark L transition in the first syllable.
 Here’s the IH vowel, and here’s the Dark L. This is the first part of the Dark L - the part that is made with the back of the tongue - and you’ll notice my tongue pulls back just slightly to make it.
 Now let’s focus on the transition between the Dark L and the IH vowel that begins the second syllable.
 Here you’ll see the second part of the Dark L sound - my tongue tip comes up and touches the back of my upper front teeth to finish the Dark L and link the two syllables together.
 And here is the IH vowel at the beginning of the second syllable.

 Now, you’ll see the phrase middle of town in slow motion.
 Let’s focus on the transition between the flap and the Dark L in the word middle.
 My tongue tip is up at the alveolar ridge for the flap, then the back of my tongue tenses and pulls back slightly for the Dark L. My tongue tip stays up, however, because the next sound is a vowel, and the Dark L is going to link to the UH vowel here, using the tongue tip.
 And lastly, notice how my lips are already in motion to make the V sound in of, while I’m still pronouncing the UH vowel.

 Now let’s practice the dark L. I’ll say words that have a different vowel plus dark L combination, and I’ll say each word three times.
 Then you’ll have a chance to repeat.

 I hope this video helped you to master the dark L sound in American English.
-Thanks for watching, and let me know how I can help you perfect your American accent!
+Thanks for watching!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!